Traditional Metal Braces Enid

 Self-Ligating Braces Enid

-Enid Self-ligating brackets consist of brackets and wires, just like traditional braces.
+Enid Self-ligating brackets consist of brackets and wires, just like Enid Braces.
 However, self-ligating brackets use a slide door mechanism rather than elastics to hold the archwire in place.
 This results in less friction when moving the teeth, which means a more comfortable experience for you.
 And without the elastics to change out, you’ll be in our office less frequently.

 Clear (Ceramic) Braces Enid